solgenomics/breedbase_dockerfile/README.md

     Please note that installing docker natively in Windows will conflict with VMWare and Virtualbox virtualization settings

-2. Clone this repo and set up an sgn_local.conf file
+2. Clone this repo and set up a sgn_local.conf file and a .env file

     ```
     git clone https://github.com/solgenomics/breedbase_dockerfile
     cd breedbase_dockerfile
     cp sgn_local.conf.template  sgn_local.conf
+    touch .env
+    ```

+    Add the following lines to `.env` to set the necessary environment variables

+    ```
+    PGDATABASE=breedbase
+    PGHOST=breedbase_db
+    PGPASSWORD=postgres
+    PGUSER=postgres
     ```

 3. Deploy with docker-compose

     Make sure to specify both the base yml file and the production yml file with your command.
 These will overwrite the default development settings found in `docker-compose.override.yml`, and instead use production settings.
 These settings include setting the env MODE to PRODUCTION rather than DEVELOPMENT, and mounting fewer volumes from the host (won't use host `/repos` dir to overwrite `/home/production/cxgn` in the container).